naghim/NiceStalker/README.md

 ## Configuration

 NiceStalker allows you to customize your notification preferences by configuring a `config.json` file.
-Currently, this is the primary method for configuring the bot's behavior.
+The preferred way of configuration is through the GUI.

+You can also manually edit the `config.json` file.
 Follow the steps below to set up your configuration:

 1. Create a file named `config.json` in the root directory of the NiceStalker project.